Updated August 21st, 2022 by TraveltheGreekWay

 Take the boat to the dazzling islet of Hytra with the golden cave.
-You can swim or just admire it from the safety of your boat
+You can swim to the cave or just admire it from the safety of your boat.

-Feed the local stray cats in one of the 25 feeding stations all over Kythera island.
+Feed the local stray cats in one of the 25 feeding stations all over Kythira island.
 More info on Adopt a Cat website here.
 Don’t miss the religious festivals in honor of Panagia Myrtidiotissa Monastery (September 24th).

 Stroll on the Stone bridge of Katouni, an impressive bridge, of 13 arches and 12 domes, 110m long and 15m tall.

-Drive to Cape Spathi, the northernmost point of Kythera to admire a large lighthouse built in 1857.
+Drive to Cape Spathi, the northernmost point of Kythira to admire a large lighthouse built in 1857.

-Taste the local delicacies at Filio tavern in Kalamos village, with grilled feta cheese and local greens in garlic, or Skandia Restaurant in Paleopolis, the birthplace of Aphrodite (I know Cyprus claims the same, no idea who is right :D), with fresh fish & aubergines with local flour.
+Taste the local delicacies at Filio tavern in Kalamos village, with grilled feta cheese and local greens in garlic, or Skandia Restaurant in Paleopolis, the birthplace of Aphrodite (I know Cyprus claims the same, no idea who is right :D), with fresh fish and aubergines with local flour.